alainmuls/RX3proc/docs/prepare_rnx15.md

 ### __rnx15_combine.py__

 `rnx15_combine.py` combines the 15 minutes RINEX files from P3RS2 Rx for a specific day to create observation and navigation files in correct RINEX v3.x format.
+The P3RS2 files contain errors for the open signals of Galileo and will report these errors and delete them from the obtained RINEX observation file.

 #### Usage